MeetPatel1056/WhatsApp-Automation/README.md

 3. Extract Google Drive Zip Files
 If your exported chat history from WhatsApp Business is in a zip format, you can use this script to extract and convert the zip files into readable text files.

+Steps:

 Place the Google Drive zip files in the appropriate directory.

 Run the extraction script:

+bash
+Copy code
 extract_file.exe

-The script will extract the contents and convert them to readable text files, which will be saved in the output directory.
+The script will extract the contents and convert them into readable text files, which will be saved in the output directory.

-    ```
+Running the Script

-    The script will start processing each group, exporting the chat history to Google Drive, and clearing the chat.
+Once you have completed the setup and configured the scripts, you can start processing each group.
+The automation script will export the chat history to Google Drive and clear the chat as needed.

 ## Logging